Road Bike vs. Hybrid Bike: Differences Explained by Expert

 Road bike vs. hybrid bike tires

+You can run wider tires on lower pressures so they can absorb more bumps and vibrations, leading to a more comfortable ride.
 Therefore, many bike brands have started to equip their road bikes with 28mm or even 32mm tires.

 Hybrid bike tires are usually 35 to 45mm wide.
-This width allows you to ride on light gravel, dirt and forest roads, etc.
+This width allows you to ride on light gravel, dirt forest roads, etc.

 The general rule for the tires is:

-The more difficult the terrain, the wider and knobbier tires you should use.
+The more difficult the terrain, the wider and knobbier the tires you should use.
 Wider tires absorb more bumps and give you more grip, contributing to overall riding comfort.

 Gearing